owntone/owntone-server/README_PULSE.md

 3. check that the Bluetooth module is loaded with `pactl list modules short`

-### Step 2: Setting up forked-daapd
+### Step 2: Setting up owntone-server

-Add the user forked-daapd is running as (typically "daapd") to the "pulse-access" group:
+Add the user owntone-server is running as (typically "owntone") to the "pulse-access" group:

 ```
 adduser daapd pulse-access
 ```

-Now (re)start forked-daapd.
+Now (re)start the server.

 ### Step 3: Adding a Bluetooth device